killermann/samk.blog/content/2020/ceasefire-on-intentions/index.md

 For two, whenever someone questions the efficacy of a particular social justice organization, tactic, goal, or person (insofar as they're engaging in activism) -- that is, they say "Hey, I don't know if the _outcome_ of this is really moving us closer to social justice -- we suddenly shift into full _intentions matter_ mode.
 "They're trying, and it's better that they're doing something than nothing."
 Or, worse, following with the previous example, "By questioning the efficacy of that, your intention must be to uphold that form of oppression, or derail efforts we're making to dismantle it."

-I'm not sharing these as examples of hypocrisy theatre, but instead to highlight that we still, regularly, as individuals and as a movement, recognize how important intentions are.
-We have retained norms and language for upholding intentions, investigating them, and prioritizing them.
+Now, I'm not sharing these as examples of Hypocrisy Theatre, but instead trying to highlight that we still, regularly, as individuals and as a movement, recognize how important intentions are.
+We have retained norms and language for upholding intentions, investigating them, and prioritizing them -- just in specific situations.

 And while those two examples might not actually be helping us in the long run, I do think that having a relationship with intentions will.